Fredrick-Kiboi/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

   - Assign each argument width, height, x and y to the right attribute Why private attributes with getter/setter?
 Why not directly public attribute? <br>
 Because we want to protect attributes of our class.
 With a setter, you are able to validate what a developer is trying to assign to a variable.
 So after, in your class you can “trust” these attributes.

+3. **Validate attributes** <br>
+*mandatory*
+Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded):
+- If the input is not an integer, raise the TypeError exception with the message: <name of the attribute> must be an integer.
+Example: width must be an integer
+- If width or height is under or equals 0, raise the ValueError exception with the message: <name of the attribute> must be > 0.
+Example: width must be > 0
+- If x or y is under 0, raise the ValueError exception with the message: <name of the attribute> must be >= 0.
+Example: x must be >= 0